-Am I Demisexual?
-Here's How To Tell, According To A Sexuality Expert
+Here's How To Tell If You're Demisexual, According To Sexuality Experts

 If you're consistently not in the mood for sex, you might be feeling lost or isolated in a society that, for better or worse, absolutely thrives on it.
 Maybe the thought of having sex makes you mostly uncomfortable.
 Or, maybe, even though it just doesn't sound that lit to you, you'd give sex a shot with someone you love dearly, especially to make them feel good or make them happy.
 In the past, others may have written it off as low sex drive.
 Or maybe you've been wondering, "Am I demisexual?"

 Sexuality educator Jamie J. LeClaire defines demisexuality as "a sexual orientation in which one needs to build a strong emotional connection or bond with a person before they engage with them sexually."
 Demisexuality falls under the umbrella of asexuality, a term to describe feeling no sexual attraction to people at all.
 The difference from straight-up asexuality, LeClaire says, is that "most demisexual people still possess a desire for sex, however, it is conditional to the development of a meaningful connection and friendship."
 If this sounds like you, here are some other aspects of your sex and dating life to consider if you think you might be demisexual.